 Blair's semi-hard rubber tank linings offer excellent resistance to various chemical services.
 These linings include natural rubber, natural synthetic rubber blends and natural rubber-graphite reinforced stocks.
 These compounds are formulated for services involving wet chlorine, strong acids at high operating temperatures, plating solutions and water conditioning equipment.
 All have a soft tie gum for maximum adhesion to steel.

-Blair’s Tri-bond rubber linings are designed with a triple layer construction consisting of a soft/semi-hard/soft combination of rubbers.
-Linings are specially compounded for steel pickling lines, halogen acid services, as well as many other solutions, and offer resistance to thermal shock, abrasion and flexing fatigue.
+Blair's Tri-bond rubber linings are designed with a triple layer construction consisting of a soft/semi-hard/soft combination of rubbers.
+These abrasion resistant rubber linings are specially compounded for steel pickling lines, halogen acid services, as well as many other solutions, and offer resistance to thermal shock, abrasion and flexing fatigue.

 Fabricated from Blair's specialized rubber compounds and exclusive bonding processes, Enduraflex™, Plioweld™, Marflex™, and Crislip™ rubber linings offer you outstanding service-life and dependable performance.